s/y Nine of Cups

 The trip from Erromango to Vanuatu's capital city of Port Vila on Efate Island was 84 nm and an overnight

-it, is situated at the head of a horseshoe bay.
-James Cook originally surveyed the area and named it after his patron,
+call it, is situated at the head of a horseshoe bay.
+James Cook originally surveyed the area and named it after

-Lord Sandwich, but the islanders' own name for it, Efate, has prevailed.
-With a population of about 46,000, it's one
+his patron, Lord Sandwich, but the islanders' own name for it, Efate, has prevailed.
+With a population of about

-of the South Pacific's largest and most attractive towns.
-We were looking forward to well-stocked supermarkets,
+46,000, it's one of the South Pacific's largest and most attractive towns.
+We were looking forward to

 We picked up a mooring in the calm, deep waters right off the

-Port Vila is busy and bustling and seems to have about everything
+expectation.
+Port Vila is busy and bustling and seems to have

 Cups in the foreground moored off Port Vila